-Undergraduate admission to the University of Illinois at Springfield includes applicants to any bachelor's degree program.
-In addition, the campus offers alternative admissions, a senior learners program, and special admission for students not seeking a degree.
+Undergraduate admission to the University of Illinois Springfield includes applicants to any bachelor's degree program.
+In addition, the campus offers alternative admission, a Senior Learner Program, and special admission for students not seeking a degree.
 Each of these admission options are discussed in detail below, along with other important admission requirements.

 A first-time freshman applicant is a degree-seeking student who applies for admission